Freakazoid!: Animation

 The animation was outsourced to Animal-ya, Studio Junio, and Tama Production in Japan, Seoul Movie, Dong Yang Animation, and Koko Enterprises Ltd. in South Korea.

 Music

 The music for Freakazoid! was written by Richard Stone, Steve Bernstein, Julie Bernstein, Gordon Goodwin, and Tim Kelly.
 Stone won a Daytime Emmy with lyricist (and senior producer) Tom Ruegger for the main title song in 1996.
-Julie Bernstein was nominated for a Daytime Emmy for Outstanding Original Song in 1998 for the song "Invisibo" from the episode Freak-a-Panel.
+Julie Bernstein was nominated for a Daytime Emmy for Outstanding Original Song in 1998 for the song "Invisibo" from the episode "Freak-a-Panel".

 Controversy with Mike Allred's Madman

-Cartoonist Mike Allred has criticized the show and its lead character as plagiarism of his comic book Madman, asserting that the title characters share several personality traits, and wear similar costumes featuring a chest emblem including an exclamation mark.
+The show and its lead character was criticized for plagiarizing the superhero comic book Madman by Mike Allred, asserting that the title characters share several personality traits, they both have blue skin and wear similar costumes featuring a chest emblem including an exclamation mark.
 During the short run of the show, Allred remained relatively silent on the subject, but in 2003, he responded to a question about the show on the message board of his official website: